 Right: After he joined the club, Tim appeared at a party and told a bunch of jokes.

 There are particular rules for word order in English.
-Here's the basic framework:
+The basic framework is:

 Subject - Verb - Object - Place - Time

 A sentence that follows this order would look like this: